 the people who go to Rheingold

 are used to sitting through Wagner performances.
-They think of Götterdämmerung and Parsifal, whereas the Strauss
+They think of Götterdämmerung and Parsifal, whereas the Strauss people

-in it at all?
+it at all?

 MJ: There are

 lots of so-called traditional cuts, and all these vocal things have to be

 handled with care really.
 I’m very careful in making Rosenkavalier cuts.
 I wouldn’t

 cuts that they have.
-It would be

-to have it really once
+It would be interesting to have it really once

 without any cuts, but that would demonstrate some weaker points in the third

 act – not from Strauss but from Hofmannsthal.

 BD: Let me ask

 about Die Liebe der Danae.

 Where does that fit into the canon?
-It was taken up to the dress
+It was taken up to the dress rehearsal

-didn’t get a premiere until ’52.
+premiere until ’52.

 MJ: Yes, that

 is right.
 Until now I’ve never conducted it, but I’m going to conduct

 it in a concert performance next February in Paris with the Orchestre National.

 It’s the first performance in France at all of that piece.
 It

 has weaker parts in it, and then it’s got some splendid things.
 It’s

-not really scheduled now, but we possibly

-record the whole thing in
+not really scheduled now, but we possibly could record the whole thing in

 ’83 in Berlin.
 It’s just been talked about for a very long time, really

 years ago.
 It was an idea of EMI, who are nowadays in terrible financial

 It is a must for all the ‘knowing people’ but you can’t really earn money

 with it.
-They hesitated

-very long time, and I think it’s just
+They hesitated for a very long time, and I think it’s just

 in these months they are coming back to that idea to do that.
 It would

-be possibly done in Berlin

-the early summer of ’83 with the Berlin Symphony
+be possibly done in Berlin in the early summer of ’83 with the Berlin Symphony

 performance and the recording altogether?